 2. What does the timeline look like?

-Students should be able to finish the Accelerated Bachelor's to Master's program in HDFS in 5 years with both the Thesis and Non-thesis options (see degree plan and course sheet).
-This will of course vary based on student performance.
+Students should be able to finish the Accelerated Bachelor's to Master's (ABM) program in HDFS in 5 years with both the Thesis and Non-thesis options (see degree plan and course sheet).
+This will, of course, vary based on student performance.

 3. Who will advise me during this degree program?

 Students will continue to be advised by our COHS Advising and Retention Office during their application and undergraduate course work portion.
 When students begin graduate classes during the fourth year, they will also be advised by a graduate program faculty member in HDFS.